 U.S. District Court for the District of Washington, May 6, 2019

-WASHINGTON — The plaintiff Donald Varney, filed suit against numerous defendants alleging that asbestos exposure while working as a marine machinist at shipyards in Washington caused his mesothelioma.
+WASHINGTON — The plaintiff, Donald Varney, filed suit against numerous defendants alleging exposure to asbestos while working as a marine machinist at shipyards in Washington caused his mesothelioma.
 The complaint was removed to federal court.
-One day before he passed, the plaintiff signed an affidavit stating that he worked with various defendants’ products, including valves made by Crosby.
-The plaintiff was not deposed before he passed.
+The day before he passed, the plaintiff signed an affidavit stating that he worked with various defendants’ products or products supplied by the defendants, including those of Crosby Valves, Goodyear Tire and Rubber, Foster Wheeler, Air and Liquid Systems and John Crane, Inc. The plaintiff was not deposed before he passed.
 The plaintiff’s expert, Dr. John Maddox, relied on the affidavit in opining that the plaintiff’s mesothelioma was caused by his asbestos exposure.

 The case summary is provided with permission of Westlaw here.